RupaSMore/JavaPrograms-2026/README.md

 - Math function -inbult function which we need to import from java.lang.Math;
 - Conditions - 1. if else 2. switch
 - Loops  - 1.
 For Loop
+         - 2. While Loop
-         - 2. Do while Loop
+         - 3. Do while Loop
+- Functions
 - Arrays
+- String Builder & String Buffer